betcode-org/faq/docs/developing-and-testing-strategies.md

     To evaluate the results you would look at two things.
 Did it generate profits and did you have an adequate sample size to have confidence in those profits.
 Successful sports bettors may work with profits as low as 1-3% return on investment after commission has been deducted.
 There will be winning streaks and losing streaks, but provided you have a large enough sample these will even out over time.
 A typical sample size should certainly cover multiple months and for sports such as racing and soccer, thousands of markets.

 ??? question "How do I compare each-way prices with win and place markets when backtesting in Flumine?"
     When backtesting strategies, Flumine by default streams each market in turn delivering the price updates for that market before moving on to the next one.
-This is different to what would happen when running live when updates are received for multiple markets at the same time.
+This is different to what would happen when running live when updates are received for all markets in time order.

-    The real-world situation can be replicated however by activating event processing.
-This will merge the updates for a given event and deliver them in the order that they originally occurred, and can be enabled as follows:
+    The real-world situation can be partially replicated however by activating event processing.
+This will merge the updates for a given event and deliver them in the order that they originally occurred.
+It can be enabled as follows:

     ``` python
     strategy = ExampleStrategy(